huanmyu/timeline/dev/redis/redis-series-five.md

 Redis Cluster configuration parameters cluster-enabled <yes/no>: If yes enables Redis Cluster support in a specific Redis instance.
-Otherwise the instance starts as a stand alone instance as usually. cluster-config-file <filename>: The file where a Redis Cluster node automatically persists the cluster configuration (the state, basically) cluster-node-timeout <milliseconds>: The maximum amount of time a Redis Cluster node can be unavailable, without it being considered as failing. cluster-slave-validity-factor <factor>: zero, positive cluster-migration-barrier <count>: inimum number of slaves a master will remain connected with, for another slave to migrate to a master which is no longer covered by any slave. cluster-require-full-coverage <yes/no>: If this is set to yes, as it is by default, the cluster stops accepting writes if some percentage of the key space is not covered by any node.
+Otherwise the instance starts as a stand alone instance as usually. cluster-config-file <filename>: The file where a Redis Cluster node automatically persists the cluster configuration (the state, basically) cluster-node-timeout <milliseconds>peculiarities of the key space is not covered by any node.
 If the option is set to no, the cluster will still serve queries even if only requests about a subset of keys can be processed.

 Creating and using a Redis Cluster